by Scott Nelson, Lead Pastor – Covenant Grove Church

 Starting a few months ago, different pastors of our church joined the rotation on this weekly blog, sharing their thoughts on many different topics.
 It has been great hearing their insights!
 Recently, I have been writing about the Key Values of our church family.
 Values are what define a culture, and they greatly shape the “feel” of any group of people.
 So far, I have talked about our Vision (transforming lives into Fully Devoted Followers of Christ), our Roots (Discipleship, Fellowship, and Mission), and the Key Value of Character.
 This week, I want to write about the value of Living His Mission.

-“We will do anything other than sin to reach people who don’t follow Christ.
-We will join the Holy Spirit in the mission of transforming every human heart.”
+- “We will do anything other than sin to reach people who don’t follow Christ.
+We will join the Holy Spirit in the mission of transforming every human heart through an authentic relationship with Jesus.
+We follow the Father in having a posture of pursuit for the lost.”

 It is easy to forget the purpose of the Church.
 We exist to transform lives.
 Jesus came to call creation back to the Creator, out of rebellion and back home to the Father.
 There are so many good things that a church can do, but all these good things come second to the FIRST purpose.
 If we lose that purpose, we have lost the very reason God made the Church.
 To put it another way, we don’t need to make up the mission; we are made for God’s mission.
 The Church doesn’t have a mission; God’s mission has the Church.
 We are called to live out the mission with Him.